sjkiss/cesdata2/README.md

 and `08` even in the data set that contains only respondents that participated in the `04` survey.

-If we strip out `04` from the variable names we are left with.
+But if we strip out `04` from the variable names we are left with.

 ``` r
 #Take only the ces04 data frame